SirMekus/fruit-fiesta/README.md

 1. Seed the database by running `php artisan db:seed`
 1. Run `npm install`
 1. Run `npm run dev`
+1. Run `php artisan storage:link`

 1. Visit http://thunderbite-backend-test.test/backstage and happy coding

 Login details: test@thunderbite.com / test123

+> Please note that for better experience the default Symbols created should be deleted and new symbols should be uploaded that truly contains image(s).
+This is because the service that Faker uses in generating images is down, thus no image will actually be generated which may affect the UI and UX of the game.

 ## Test tasks